-Provide time for all reviewers to read through every part of the assignment.
+Provide time for all reviewers to read through every part of the assignment, including any scoring guidelines.
 Remind reviewers to look at the assignment through the students' eyes-just as they first saw it:

 - Begin the discussion with the instructors who are serving as reviewers in the group. - Prompt team members to take the assignment at face value.
 Ask them to limit their observations to what the assignment communicates about its purpose; they should not assign to it purposes that are not readily evident.
 Throughout the process, all discussions and observations should be based on evidence found in the assignment. - Study the assignment thoroughly, making notes about its demands.
-This requires actually working on the problem(s) and answering the question(s) in the assignment. - Use only the directions and prompts provided to analyze the assignment's requirements.
+Read any passages accompanying the assignment. - Use only the directions and prompts provided to analyze the assignment's requirements.
 Do not consult the instructional context and supporting materials in the lesson.
-This way, reviewers will have an unfiltered view of students' experience with the assignment so its effectiveness can be evaluated accurately.
+This way, reviewers will have an unfiltered view of students' experience with the assignment so its effectiveness can be evaluated accurately. - If students were given scoring guidelines or rubrics as part of the assignment, then review them as well.

-- Encourage instructors to resist the temptation to imbue the assignment with knowledge and skills that are not readily apparent, even if everyone agrees they were probably intended.
+- Encourage instructors to resist the temptation to imbue the assignment with knowledge and skills that are not readily apparent, even if everyone agrees that they were probably intended.
 If there are skills and knowledge that naturally could be part of the assignment, capture the good ideas about how to make those explicit in the assignment's redesign. - Make notes in the space provided on the protocol about the content and performance demands of the assignment.

-Step 2: Select the CCR standards that best match the assignment's demands.
+Step 2 : Select the CCR standards that best match the assignment's demands.